Fine details of tattoos have been discovered on 1,200-year-old Peruvian mummies.

 Such very fine lines were present on a small number of bodies - it is quite possible that only a certain circle of people could afford such complex tattoos.
 With the help of extremely small details, ancient masters created intricate geometric and zoomorphic patterns that required a high level of professionalism from tattoo artists.
 Scientists have suggested that the inhabitants of the central coast of Peru used either cactus spines or sharpened animal bones as tools for applying such drawings.
 According to the authors of the new article, the extremely small details and patterns, as in some tattoos, represent the most complex form of art identified in the Chancay culture.

-Earlier, N + 1 reported how a New Zealander used various tools and techniques to tattoo Otzi on his body.
-Thanks to subsequent research into these images, scientists have found out that the drawings on the body of the ancient European were probably made using the handpoke technique.
+N+1 previously reported on how a New Zealander used various tools and techniques to create Ötzi tattoos on his body.
+Subsequent research into these images has revealed that the ancient European's tattoos were likely created using the handpoke technique.